 Activities and Value Proposition

-The European Sharing Economy Coalition helps businesses and governments in Europe to understand and harness the potential of the Sharing Economy through regulatory advocacy and strategic advisory services.
-The European Sharing Economy Coalition is based on the assumption that it can achieve more widespread reach within the EU and accomplish its objectives beyond the scope of any single national organisation and company active in the Sharing Economy space.
-The European Sharing Economy Coalition will deliver concrete actions, which can be implemented in the short-term and have high local impact.
-It will build on on-going EU programmes, priorities and best practice examples to be scaled-up.
+At the European Sharing Economy Coalition we help businesses and governments in Europe to understand and harness the potential of the Sharing Economy through regulatory advocacy and strategic advisory services.
+The Coalition is based on the assumption that it can achieve more widespread reach within the EU and accomplish its objectives beyond the scope of any single national organisation and company active in the Sharing Economy space.
+We carry out concrete actions, which can be implemented in the short-term and have high local impact.

 The needed transformation of the EU economy will not take place until a strong alliance of private, public and civil society players begins to work together.
 The narrative of the Sharing Economy is typically framed as a bottom-up, grassroots action.
 All of the proliferating Sharing Economy organisations in Europe are focused on a small piece of a much larger puzzle and considerable change will never come from a disconnected group and a fragmented start-up scene along the value chain.
 However, if these organisations join forces to share a compelling agenda, an inspiring long-term vision and coordinate their EU policy actions, they could pave the way for the top-down regulatory improvement needed to move the Sharing Economy from niche to mainstream.

-The European Sharing Economy Coalition has the following core objectives matched with specific activities that will attempt to achieve them:
+The European Sharing Economy Coalition has the following core objectives:

 1. MAINSTREAM (Through Awareness Raising)